Nikhil-Samant/green-location-extension/README.md

 ## Further help

-To get more help on the Azure DevOps documentation.
-Check out the documentation [Develop a Web Extension](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops).
+To get more help on building a new extension, check out the Azure DevOps documentation [Develop a Web Extension](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops).